Falchion

 Features

-- Cleaver-like design for powerful chopping
+- A cleaver-like design for a powerful cut

-- Simple and inexpensive construction
+- A simple and cheap construction

-- Mass-issue weapon for common infantry
+- A weapon mass-issued to common infantry

 Related